Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 ## Testing

-- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-Please see [here](assets/images/htmlcheck.PNG) for HTML Validator.
+- Please see [here](assets/images/htmlcheck.PNG) for HTML Validator.

-Please see [here](assets/images/csscheck.PNG) for CSS Validator.
+- Please see [here](assets/images/csscheck.PNG) for CSS Validator.

 ## Deployment

 You can follow the steps below to deploy the project to GitHub.

-  - In the GitHub repository, navigate to the Settings tab
+  1. In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  2. From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The deployed link can be found here - #